andrewjlock/astrix/README.md

 $ python3 -m pip install -e .[plot] --group dev
 ```

-Alternatively, this project has been developed with, and is compliant with the `uv` package manager.
+Alternatively, this project has been developed with, and is compliant with, the `uv` package manager.
 The `dev` group is installed by default.

 ```bash